YunoHost-Apps/cryptpad_ynh/README.md

 If you don't have YunoHost, please consult [the guide](https://yunohost.org/#/install) to learn how to install it.*

 ## Overview
-CryptPad is a Zero Knowledge realtime collaborative editor.
+CryptPad is a collaborative encrypted document editor in real time.
+It is a privacy-friendly alternative to popular office tools and cloud services.
+All content stored in CryptPad is encrypted before being sent, which means that no one can access your data unless you give them the keys.
 You can share access to a document simply by sharing the link.

-**Shipped version:** 3.18.1
+**Shipped version:** 3.19.0

 ## Screenshots